smaclell/smaclell.github.io/_drafts/exterminator-3-enter-the-comments.md

    around complex logic.
 Jeff Atwood takes this even further and believes ["The value of a comment is directly proportional to the distance between the comment and the code."][good-comments].

-3. **Is straight to the point and used only as needed.** There can be too many comments.
+3. **Is straight to the point and used only as needed.** Too many comments will dilute your code.
+I prefer fewer comments and like to the let the code speak for itself.
+You are not trying to write a great novel with comments, so keep them short and as concise as possible.
+If there are many comments then maybe there is actually a problem with the design.
+The more you need to explain something clever that is happening the more likely you are being too clever.

 Conclusion
 -------------------------------------------------------------------------------